azref12/mkdocs-ubeatz/ubeatz/docs/voucher/redemvoucher.md

 ## Redeem Voucher

 Endpoint
 ````
-    url/redeem/reedemvoucher/ [POST]
+[POST]  url/redeem/reedemvoucher/
 ````
-use this ``json`` file with the format below to redeem voucher
+use this ``json`` file with the format below to redeem voucher.
 ````
 {
-    "kodevoucher": "QWERTY12",
-    "userid": "2"
+    "userid" : 2,
+    "idvoucher" : 2,
+    "kodevoucher" : "ASDFG12",
+    "point" : 10,
+    "coin" : 10
 }
 ````
 ## Result